 Students have access to a wealth of cases at both The University of Kansas Hospital and a variety of affiliate clinical sites.

-With over 18,000 cases per year, the clinical experience provides challenging and diverse preparation for a smooth transition to the workplace.
+With more than 19,000 cases each year, the clinical experience provides challenging and diverse preparation for a smooth transition to the workplace.
 See a chart of cases by KU graduates compared against COA requirements.

-Graduates of the program are fully prepared for independent practice, as attested to by graduates.
+Graduates of the program are fully prepared for independent practice, as attested to by KU graduates.

-Seven full-time CRNA faculty, each averaging 10 years of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.
+Eight full-time CRNA faculty, with extraordinary levels of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.

-An additional 41 adjunct faculty at affiliate sites provide invaluable clinical instruction.
+More than 40 adjunct faculty at affiliate sites provide additional, invaluable clinical instruction.

 Curriculum design allows integration of theory and clinical practice.